BasedLabs/aibenchmark/README.md

 1) Fast comparison of metrics of your model and other SOTA models for particular dataset
 2) Supporting 16+ most populat datasets, the list is always updating.
 Soon we willl support more than 1000 datasets
-3) All metrics in one place for any type of data - numpy, torch Tensors, tensorflow tensors, python lists
+3) All metrics in one place and we are adding new ones in a standardised way

 ## Starting ##